EnvelopSound/Earshot/README.md

 ## Deploying Earshot to AWS CloudFormation ##

-Earshot can be deployed to AWS using [AWS CLI](https://aws.amazon.com/cli/).
+Earshot can be easily deployed to AWS using [AWS CLI](https://aws.amazon.com/cli/) and CloudFormation.
+You can customize the deployment configuration in the CloudFormation template files in the `templates/` directory

 #### 1. Deploy EC2 stack